CN3ves/5-/docs/index.md

 ### 1.1 Character Creation
 [top](#table-of-contents)

-  1. `Define the character concept` using a two or three word description. *For example, you can consider the common race/class/specialization as a starting point (Elven Wizard of Illusion) or add adjectives to your background (Educated and Charming Noble)*.
+  1. Define the character concept using a two or three word description. *For example, you can consider the common race/class/specialization as a starting point (Elven Wizard of Illusion) or add adjectives to your background (Educated and Charming Noble)*.
   2. Choose the character's general [strength and weakness](#12-character-attributes), if any. *In what type of situations would the character feel more conformable?*
-  3. Think `how you wish to roleplay the character`, and what [sort of actions](#13-character-skills) you'd want it to do. *Will the character walks in the shadows, spying on his enemies?
+  3. Think how you wish to roleplay the character, and what [sort of actions](#13-character-skills) you'd want it to do. *Will the character walks in the shadows, spying on his enemies?
 Or will it solve most problems at sword's point?*
-  4. Determine if there are any `defining characteristics` that distinguishes the character. *For example, are there any inheritable racial features, or particular cultural or professional skills that may be acquired?
+  4. Determine if there are any defining characteristics that distinguishes the character. *For example, are there any inheritable racial features, or particular cultural or professional skills that may be acquired?
 Perhaps some personal ability gained from past experiences?*
-  5. Consider how your character will `react to the ever increasing frustration` and stress of adventuring. *How does the character behave under stress or when the frustration is too just too much to handle?*
+  5. Consider how your character will react to the ever increasing frustration and stress of adventuring. *How does the character behave under stress or when the frustration is too just too much to handle?*

 ### 1.2 Character attributes
 [top](#table-of-contents)